top of page

 Ms. Melodie

-Ms. Melodie was a rapper from Brooklyn, New York, associated with Boogie Down Productions.
+Ms. Melodie was associated with Boogie Down Productions.
 She released Hype According To Ms. Melodie in 1988, and the album Diva in 1989 on Jive Records.

 A-41057-1408634738-6520.jpg